wessberg/rollup-plugin-ts/README.md

 }
 ```

-##### The `externalTypes` property
+##### The `externalTypes` property for `DeclarationChunkStats`

-The `externalTypes` property of the stats object can be useful, for example, if you want to get a hook into which external type dependencies that remain
+The `externalTypes` property of declaration chunk stats objects can be useful, for example, if you want to get a hook into which external type dependencies that remain
 after bundling and tree-shaking and that you should declare as `dependencies` of your library.

 Here's an example of how you might use the hook: